 Over 40 million adults in the United States are affected by anxiety disorders each year.
 Finding effective coping strategies, like meditation for anxiety, can make a difference in improving your mental and emotional well-being.

-Benefits of meditation for anxiety
+Examples of benefits of meditation for anxiety include:

 Types of meditation for anxiety